Mining Noise: Optimizing the Social Acceptance of Mining Projects Through the Successful Management of Noise Emissions [Guide]

 The Different Phases of a Mining Project, Their Respective Noise Challenges and How to Avoid Them

-Now that we're familiar with some of the fundamental concepts in acoustics, let's explore the noise issues inherent in each phase of a mining project, putting forth effective measures to prevent mining noise nuisance and minimize the risk of noise complaints.
+Now that we're familiar with some of the fundamental concepts in acoustics, let's explore the noise issues inherent in each phase of a mining project, putting forth effective measures to prevent mining noise pollution and nuisance, and minimize the risk of noise complaints.

 Mining projects are generally divided into five phases: 1) Mining Exploration, 2) Authorization, 3) Construction, 4) Operation, and 5) Rehabilitation.